tm-LBenson/data-structures-and-algorithms/README.md

 - Change to the `javascript` folder
 - run `npm test` to run all of the tests
 - run `npm test ##` to only run tests for challenge ## (i.e. 01)
+- note 401 challenges are in a separeate folder called JAVASCRIPT-401 for easier test suite sorting

 ### 401 Data Structures, Code Challenges